Skip to main content

 4. Quit smoking

 Smoking has been linked to increased inflammation and oxidative stress in the brain.
 Oxidative stress can damage the cells in the brain that send information.
-And over time, this type of damage can lead to dementia.
+Smoking also causes vascular disease, which can lead to dementia.

 But the good news is that quitting smoking reduces the risk for dementia to similar levels as someone who has never smoked.
-And studies show that even if you’re 60 years old or older and have been smoking for decades, quitting will benefit your health.
+And studies show that even if you’re 60 or older and have been smoking for decades, quitting will benefit your health.
+So it’s never too late to quit.

 5. Challenge your brain